Province of Teramo: Tourism

-Transportation
+Transport

 Major highways

 The Province of Teramo can be reached from the north and the south by the main highway, the A14, that runs along the Adriatic Coast.
 It can be reached from the west by the A24 coming from Rome via L'Aquila.

 Railroad lines

 The central railroad station of the province is located in Giulianova.
 From here is it possible to follow the coastline to the north and south or to travel in a westerly direction towards the provincial capital.

 Seaports

 The port of Giulianova is the maritime terminal of the Province of Teramo.

-Administration

-Since 2009, the president of the province has been Valter Catarra of the centre-right political party.

-Major comuni

-The main comuni (municipalities) by population as of 2005 are:

-Teramo (52,794), Roseto degli Abruzzi (23,669), Giulianova (21,875), Silvi Marina (15,247), Martinsicuro (15,047), Pineto (13,763), Atri (11,269), Alba Adriatica (11,219), Sant'Egidio alla Vibrata (9,177), Mosciano Sant'Angelo (8,559), Tortoreto (8,536), Montorio al Vomano (8,072), Campli (7,598), Bellante (7,208).